 Reset is ongoing and only this register can be read (other registers read as 0 and writes are ignored).
 A value of 0 means the NPU is not being reset and can be accessed as normal.

-reset_status is stored in bit[3] and is a 1-bit unsigned integer.
-Its default value is 0x1.
+reset\status is stored in bit[3] and is a 1-bit unsigned integer.
+Its default value is 0x1 if the reset operation is ongoing, otherwise its default value is 0x0.